trailblazer/cells/README.md

 * Cells Pagination with AJAX (chapter 6).
 * View Caching and Expiring (chapter 7).

 More chapters are coming.

-We strongly advise you to buy the book if you're using Cells.
-This is not to make money but because it talks about object- and view design and covers all aspects of the API.
-Also, it motivates us to move on.
+The book picks up where the README leaves off.
+Go grab a copy and support us - it talks about object- and view design and covers all aspects of the API.

 ## No ActionView